NREL/scikit-sundae/docs/source/api/sksundae/ida/index.rst

                     Return values from this function are ignored.
 Instead, the solver directly interacts with the 'events' array.
 Each 'events[i]' should be an expression that triggers an event when equal to zero.
 If None (default), no events are tracked.
 See the notes for more info.

-The option 'num_events' must be set if 'eventsfn' is not None so memory can be allocated and managed for the events array.
-The 'eventsfn' can also have the following attributes:
+                    The 'num_events' option is required when 'eventsfn' is not None so memory can be allocated for the events array.
+The events function can also have the following attributes:

                         terminal: list[bool, int], optional